farcego/slimmingDive/README.md

-slimmingDive provides a set of funtions to process dive profiles from elephant seals summarized by a brocken-stick algorithme for getting drift dives and drifting rates assotiated to these dives, accordingly with Arce et al. (2019) proposal.
+slimmingDive provides a set of funtions to process dive profiles from elephant seals summarized by a brocken-stick algorithme for detecting drift dives and drifting rates assotiated to these dives, accordingly with Arce et al. (2019) proposal.
 It filter the data in three steps.
 Drift dives are a particular types of dives that contains a long, inactive phase in which the seals drifts